 This course will provide foundational principles for web design.
 Students will explore various options available to create and maintain content on the web.
-Students will become familiar with the basics of HTML, CSS, and Dreamweaver, and have the ability to create web pages using a variety of methods.
+Students will become familiar with the basics of HTML and CSS using Dreamweaver and have the ability to create specialized web content using various digital tools.
 (Fall)

-CM360 Directed Readings in Communication
+CM360 Directed Readings in Communication 1-3 credits